garett09/Iesu-artisan/README.md

 Alternatively you can run `git add .` to stage all changes.

-{% include alerts/tip.html content="The first line of your commit message will become the change's title.
+`The first line of your commit message will become the change's title.
 Add a blank line after the title and write the summary of changes there, if you would like.
-Make sure that each line does not exceed 80 chars and the title should not exceed 50 chars." %}
+Make sure that each line does not exceed 80 chars and the title should not exceed 50 chars.`

 Now you can upload your changes to Gerrit: